Opera, concerts and more

 Richard Wagner’s “Tristan und Isolde” – a journey, that we are longing to do together.
 I would heartily recommend you to come and visit: Please don't miss this wonderful festival!

 Sir Simon Rattle

-In addition to the Festspielhaus, other cultural institutions in the city such as the theatre, the Stiftskirche, the Lutherkirche, the Old Council Chamber of the Town Hall, the Museum of 19th Century Art and Technology (LA8), the Florentinersaal, the Orangerie, the Museum Frieder Burda and the Weinbrennersaal will all become philharmonic venues for the “Master Concerts” series of the Philharmonic chamber music ensembles.
-Of course, young Classical music fans have not been forgotten: Children and young people can look forward to the interactive concerts with the music of Claude Debussy’s La Boîte à Joujoux, and young musicians will present a chamber opera, Joseph Haydn’s Il mondo della luna dramma giocoso, after a libretto by Carlo Goldoni.
+In addition to the Festspielhaus, other cultural institutions in the town such as the theatre, the Stiftskirche, the Lutherkirche, the Old Council Chamber of the Town Hall, the Museum of 19th century Art and Technology (LA8), the Florentinersaal, the Orangerie, the Museum Frieder Burda, the Malersaal and the Weinbrennersaal will all become venues for the “Master concerts” series by the Philharmoniker’s chamber ensembles.
+Young classical music fans are also catered for: children and young people can look forward to the interactive concerts with the music of Claude Debussy’s La Boîte à Joujoux, and young musicians will present a chamber opera, Joseph Haydn’s Il mondo della luna dramma giocoso, after a libretto by Carlo Goldoni.